Ortho-K, the Safe Way to Sleep in Contact Lenses

 As long as your child handles the lenses according to the instructions of our team of eye doctors and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 our team of eye doctors will answer any questions you have about ortho-k.
-If you decide to proceed, our team of eye doctors will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+If you decide to proceed, our team of eye doctors will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.